-The principle for ambitious students is this: choose from this list first, and add others second.
-A student taking Maths, Chemistry and History has more doors open than a student taking Business Studies, Media Studies and Psychology — not because those subjects are inferior, but because the combination of facilitating subjects is what keeps the widest range of options genuinely available.
+The principle for students aiming high is this: meet likely course requirements first, and add preference subjects second.
+A student taking Maths, Chemistry and History has more doors open than a student taking Business Studies, Media Studies and Psychology, not because those subjects are inferior, but because the first combination keeps a wider range of selective courses genuinely available.

 A-Level Combinations by Career Pathway